 Use Models for Business Logic

-In line with keeping controllers skinny, it’s essential to place your application’s business logic in the models or other service objects.
+In line with keeping controllers skinny, placing your application’s business logic in the models or other service objects is essential.
 This ensures that your code is modular, reusable, and testable.

 For example, consider an application that manages user accounts and their statuses: